smjcc/ELL/README.md

 in partitions 3 and 4 respectively.

-The project here is to boot a kernel in partition 1, mounting partition 3 as root cramfs, or the kernel in partition 2, mounting partition 4 as root cramfs.
+The project here is to boot a kernel in partition 1, mounting partition 3 as root squashfs, or the kernel in partition 2, mounting partition 4 as root squashfs.

 This gives us two complete system copies.